 Scott’s escape attempt ended when they dropped his body into Dead Man’s Hole.

 Some claim the hole took in 36 people, while others say the number is closer to 17.
 Officially, the names of only five people are associated with Dead Man’s Hole.
 The truth is we may never know how many exactly came to rest in Dead Man’s Hole.
 Even though a gaseous environment prevented a full exploration of the hole until the 1960s (when researchers determined it to be about 155 deep and 50 feet long toward the bottom), some families did recover their loved ones' bodies long before that — even during the Civil War and Reconstruction years.

-All this probably mattered little to Hoppe as he crashed through the brush and trees trying to evade the vigilantes on his trail.
-He knew what would happen if they caught him because only hours before he witnessed the group along with a “ranger” hang a man with whom Hoppe was cutting posts - Henry Flaugher*.
+All of this mattered little to Hoppe as he crashed through the brush and trees trying to evade the vigilantes on his trail.
+He knew what would happen if they caught him because, only hours before, he witnessed the group along with a “ranger” hang a man with whom Hoppe was cutting posts: Henry Flaugher*.

 Like Hoppe, Flaugher held pro-Union sentiments, though he tried to keep those ideas to himself.
 Several of Flaugher’s relatives — including a daughter and her husband — had already fled the area, but he stayed.

-On that day, Flaugher and Hoppe went to cut and gather wood for fence posts.
+On that day, Flaugher and Hoppe were cutting and gathering wood for fence posts.
 As they worked, a group of men — described by some as vigilantes — approached.
 The men “tried” Flaugher and Hoppe for supposedly attending pro-Union meetings.
-The ranger found Flaugher guilty and, with that, hung him from an oak tree over Dead Man’s Hole.
+The ranger found Flaugher guilty and, with that, hanged him from an oak tree over Dead Man’s Hole.
 After carrying out the sentence, the group dropped Flaugher’s body into the hole.